Overview of New Hampshire Mortgages

 New Hampshire Mortgage Refinance

 The New Hampshire Housing Finance Authority also offers a couple refinance options.
-The Home Flex Streamline refinancing programing is available for government-issued loans and includes low interest rates and no appraisal requirements.
+The Home Flex refinancing programing is available for government-issued loans and includes low interest rates and no appraisal requirements.
 Home Preferred refinancing offers a conventional financing option with a low mortgage insurance coverage requirement with limited cash out.